League Rules

 Prize and Award Guidelines

-4. Cash prizes for Weekly Events will be awarded to winners in each division.
+Weekly prizes (events, low putts, birdies and perhaps chip-ins) will be awarded to winners in each division.
 Some leagues also award second place winners.
-In case of a tie, the awards will be combined and split between the winners.
+In case of a first-place tie, the awards will be combined and split among the winners.
 A tie for second place will result in that award being split between the winners.

 General Rules for Tournament Play

-The league sponsors a 54 hole Low New Tournament and a single elimination Match Play Tournament.
+Some leagues sponsor a Low New Tournament and a single elimination Match Play Tournament.
 All members are encouraged to participate.
-The Board or its designee will establish all tournament rules.
+The Tournament Director will establish all tournament rules.

 1. To enter any tournament a member must sign up as posted.
 A player should not enter a tournament unless she intends to compete on the scheduled days of the tournament.

-2. The player must start at the time established by the Committee (USGA 5.3a), and rules shall be distributed as necessary.
+2. The player must start at the time established by the Tournament Director (USGA 5.3a), and rules shall be distributed as necessary.

 3. Posted handicaps will be used to determine the flight in which the player will compete.